steinwurf/tunnel/README.rst

 .. |Cppcheck| image:: https://github.com/steinwurf/tunnel/actions/workflows/cppcheck.yml/badge.svg
       :target: https://github.com/steinwurf/tunnel/actions/workflows/cppcheck.yml

-The tunnel lib allows you to create an manipulate TUN interfaces on Linux.
+The tunnel lib allows you to create and manipulate TUN interfaces on Linux.
 A tun interface is essentially a virtual network interface on the IP (layer 3).